Neste tables original plan for Porvoo refinery renewable hydrogen unit

 Formally announced in December 2023, Porvoo’s planned transformation will proceed in phases and, upon completion, will equip the site with a long-term capacity potential of about 3 million tpy for renewable and circular products.

-In December 2022, Business Finland awarded Neste €27.7 million in public funding to support Porvoo’s future green hydrogen projects following the July 2022 designation of its Project PULSE (Pretreatment and Upgrading of Liquefied waste plastic to Scale up circular Economy) by the European Commission as an Important Project of Common European Interest (IPCEI) (OGJ Online, Feb.
+In December 2022, Business Finland awarded Neste €27.7 million in public funding to support Porvoo’s future green hydrogen projects following the July 2022 designation of its Project PULSE (Pretreatment and Upgrading of Liquefied waste plastic to Scale up circular Economy) by the European Commission as an Important Project of Common European Interest (IPCEI) for its hydrogen projects (OGJ Online, Feb.
 6, 2023).

-Implementing Neste’s proprietary technologies for chemical recycling of waste plastic for gradual integration into Porvoo’s refining operations, PULSE—which is scheduled for start in January 2028—will enable the site to process 400,000 tpy of liquefied waste plastic to avoid carbon dioxide-equivalent emissions of 10.3 million tpy during its first 10 years of operation.
+Implementing Neste’s proprietary technologies for chemical recycling of waste plastic for gradual integration into Porvoo’s refining operations, PULSE is scheduled for completion and startup in January 2028, after which it will gradually ramp up to its full 400,000-tpy processing capacity of liquefied waste plastic to reduce 10.3 million tpy in carbon dioxide-equivalent emissions during its first 10 years of operation.

 About the Author